linl33/bohemia/guide/guide.md

   - Select "Amazon pool"
   - Click "Allocate"
   - In the allocation menu, click "Associate address"
-  - Select the instance you just created
+  - Select the instance you just created.
+Also select the corresponding "Private IP"
   - Click "Associate"
 - Note, this guide is written with the below elastic id.
 You'll need to replace this with your own when necessary.